chiknas/Tetris/README.md

 # Tetris
-One of my first projects
+One of my first projects!

+Run tetris.html and enjoy a game of Tetris.